-At the Elementary level, languages are generally offered based on the interest and resources from the school community and may be taught during the school day or during after-school enrichment programs.
+- At the elementary level, languages may be taught during the school day or as after-school enrichment programs.
 Programs may be exploratory in nature with a focus on building awareness and interest, or they may have language proficiency goals.

 Why study World Languages